gatozee/rlfs-finder/README.md

 # rlfs-finder

-A simple app to find RLFS, with web user interface.
+A simple app to find RLFS, with web user interface and builtin web server.

 ```
 RLFS = RIZ+linker+REZ